microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 Verifies that WinGet is installed properly.

 > [!NOTE]
-> This does not ensure the latest version of WinGet is installed.
-This just verifies the current
+> The cmdlet doesn't ensure that the latest version of WinGet is installed.
+It just verifies that
-> installed version correlated with the Microsoft.WinGet.Client module is functional.
+> the installed version of Winget is supported by installed version of the Microsoft.WinGet.Client
+> module.

 ## EXAMPLES